dariodip/dariodip.github.io/about.md

 I'm also spending time to learn other discipline like marketing, web design and human-computer interaction.

 I graduated cum laude in Computer Science at Università degli Studi di Salerno and I'm actually studing for my Master's Degree in Reti e Tecnologie Software (Networks and Software Technologies) at Università degli Studi di Salerno. <br />
+I do really like programming in Python and designing scalable systems (ok, little, but scalable systems).

 I did my Bachelor's thesis on Streaming Graph Partitioning.

 « Computer Science is no more about computers than astronomy is about telescopes. »